Kir'Shara: Production

 Like "Home", "Kir'Shara" was written by Michael Sussman and was his third script during the fourth season.
 David Livingston directed the episode, which was his second episode of the season having previously directed "Borderland".
 Most of the guest stars had appeared in the previous episode "Awakening", including Robert Foxworth as Administrator V'Las, Kara Zediker as T'Pau and John Rubinstein as Kuvak.
 In addition, Michael Reilly Burke resumes his role as Koss for the third time, having appeared in the role both in "Home" and "The Forge".
 Also appearing, having appeared in "Home", was Jack Donner as a Vulcan priest.
-Donner appeared in The Original Series episode "The Enterprise Incident" as the Romulan Commander Subcommander Tal.
+Donner appeared in The Original Series episode "The Enterprise Incident" as the Romulan Sub-Commander Tal.
 "Kir'Shara" also saw the return of Jeffrey Combs as the Andorian Commander Shran for the sixth time as well as Gary Graham as Ambassador Soval, who has appeared as a recurring character in Enterprise since the pilot episode "Broken Bow".
-Todd Stashwick plays Talok, later known for his role as Captain Shaw in the third season of Star Trek: Picard.
+Todd Stashwick, later known for his role as Captain Shaw in the third season of Star Trek: Picard, plays Talok.

-Filming began on October 4, 2004 and continued until October 12.
+Filming began on October 4, 2004, and continued until October 12.
 Despite the desert locations, all filming took place on soundstages.
 These represented a variety of places throughout the Vulcan desert-like Forge.
 The remaining sets used were either standing sets, or those which had been constructed for the previous two episodes.
 The exceptions to that were two sets to represent scenes on board Commander Shran's Andorian vessel.
 The Andorian bridge set, which had been used previously in the series, had a single wall brought out of storage in order to appear as a backdrop for Shran when he appears on the Enterprise viewscreen.
 The Andorian brig was built specifically for this episode for scenes with Shran and Soval.

 Re-appearing in "Kir'Shara" were the traditional Vulcan weapon, the lirpa, which was first introduced in The Original Series episode "Amok Time".
 The lirpa is a long shaft with a crescent blade on one end and a spiked cudgel on the other.
 Brand new props were built for this episode, modifying the original design by making them more lightweight.
 They were wielded in "Kir'Shara" by Vulcan commandos, who were all played by stunt actors in non-speaking roles.
 Additional stunt doubles were required for Archer, T'Pol, T'Pau and Talok while two puppeteers were needed for the Andorian antennae seen on screen.